DandyLyons/notes/content/Media DB/books/Redeeming Productivity (2022)/Redeeming Productivity (2022).md/Redeeming Productivity (2022).md

 - These represent the why, how, and what of God-honoring productivity
 - Practical effectiveness (what the world values) is just the tip of the iceberg
 - Skipping character and obedience leads to hypocrisy
+	- Practical effectiveness should come out of character.
+Not the other way around
+>The Christian has integrity not because it’s good business sense but because he serves a God of truth and wants to be a man of truth

 #### The Problem with Modern Productivity Metaphors (01:41:16-01:44:58)